 The Council (and Community Planning Partnership) are utilising an Outcomes Based Accountability approach.
-The population indicators used in the Community Plan can all be sourced accordingly; the vast majority are sourced from NISRA, and in most instances are aligned to the Programme for Government indicators (where possible).
-No project specific data, which can be volatile and lack robustness, are used at the population indicator level.
-Project specific data is used at performance measures level to support ongoing report against actions.
+The population indicators used in the Community Plan, which have been updated in 2022/23, can all be sourced accordingly; the vast majority are sourced from NISRA, and in most instances are aligned to the Programme for Government indicators (where possible).
+No project specific data, which can be volatile and lack robustness, is used at the population indicator level.
+Project specific data is used at performance measures level to support ongoing reporting against actions.